PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 LayoutState/diagnostics arguments and five-key cleanup semantics, and keep any new result observation-only.
 Commit and push only; do not create, reopen, or update a pull request.

+## Primary layout-transpose cleanup result characterization checkpoint

+`run_layout_transpose_cleanup()` returns the fixed five-key integer dictionary containing `iterations`, identity removal, inverse-pair removal, inverse-fanout removal, and consecutive-pair composition.
+Its owner prunes unused tensors and synchronizes a supplied LayoutState after candidate execution.

+There are three direct lowerer occurrences.
+The late-ConCat and very-late calls already retain `_late_concat_transpose_layout_stats` and `_very_late_layout_transpose_cleanup_stats`; only the primary pass-set-1 call is a raw expression.
+The late-ConCat form alone receives `late_concat_layout_state_scope`.
+Late-binary recovery has one independent nested call and consumes only its four mutation fields.

+A passing structural contract freezes the schema, all three direct forms, the nested selection, live LayoutState/diagnostics routing, and shared-scope difference.
+A strict expected-failure contract selects observation-only target `_layout_pass_set_1_layout_transpose_cleanup_stats` between `enable_duplicate_transpose_fanout_optimizations` and `_layout_pass_set_1_initial_attention_recovery_results`, with no consumer.

+Characterization validation completed sequentially under `uv`:

+- primary, late-ConCat, very-late, and nested layout-transpose contracts, terminal layout orchestration, attention boundary, architecture, and pass-efficiency coverage: `370 passed, 1 xfailed in 19.20s`
+- branch-changed broad suite including the new result contract:
+  `1608 passed, 1 xfailed in 29.60s`

+The sole strict expected failure is the intentionally unimplemented primary assignment.
+Replace only that raw expression with the selected target.
+Do not change the owner, schema, preflight, transaction, nested/retained occurrences, arguments, shared scope, pass order, successor, guard, dependency, public API, or TensorFlow behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.